orientechnologies/orientdb-docs/Studio-Neo4j-Importer.md

 ![Job Running](images/studio-neo4j-importer/studio-neo4jimporter-job-running.png)

-At the end of the migration, statistics and warnings about the process are reported as shown below:
+At the end of the migration, statistics about the process are reported as shown below:

 ![Migration Job Completed](images/studio-neo4j-importer/studio-neo4jimporter-job-completed.png)